 Visitor Class (Visitor.py): The process of conversion from code to graph or tree is carried out by the ‘Visitor’ class.
 This class inherits from the Python AST Nodevisitor class [40].
 Its function is to traverse the AST of the program and add nodes to the tree or graph according to the relationships observed in the program’s AST.
-This file is made up of three classes; the AbstractVisitor super class that defines the basic functions required by its subclasses, and the Visitor and HashVisitor subclasses which inherit from AbstractVisitor.
-The HashVisitor defines the process of traversing a graph and embedding the nodes by implementing a hashing function.
+This file comprises three classes; the AbstractVisitor super class, which defines the essential functions required by its subclasses, and the Visitor and HashVisitor subclasses, which inherit from AbstractVisitor.
+The HashVisitor establishes the process of traversing a graph and embedding the nodes by implementing a hashing function.
 The Visitor class leaves the nodes to be embedded later by a vectorization function (unhashing).
 The difference between hashing and unhashing is described in section 4.2.2.

 AbstractVisitor: This Class defines multiple functions.
 The first of these is the generic_visit method that is inherited from the Nodevisitor object.
 This method is an abstract method that is left to be implemented by each individual subclass.
 AbstractVisitor also implements three methods (splitSnakeCase, splitCamelCase and splitIdentifier) for splitting the identifier of an object or AST node into separate words based on either snake case (e.g., snake_case) or camel case (e.g., camelCase).
 The next method implemented in this abstract class is the convertToGraph function.
 This method creates a NetworkX directed graph [41] from a list of edges and returns a NetworkX Digraph object.
-The remaining methods (visitSpecial, visitDef, etc) are concerned with traversing the AST, getting the type of an AST node (each object in the AST) and returning a string representation of the AST node.
+The remaining methods (visitSpecial, visitDef, etc.) are concerned with traversing the AST, getting the type of an AST node (each object in the AST) and returning a string representation of the AST node.

 Visitor: The Visitor subclass implements a generic_visit method that takes an AST root node and simply traverses the children of the node recursively and creates the required list of edges from the node’s children.
 This means that the generic_visit method ‘calls’ itself repeatedly until all the nodes in the AST have been visited, preventing the need for implementing the method multiple times or using nested loops, which take more time to run as the number of nested loops increases.

 HashVisitor: The HashVisitor subclass implements a generic_visit method that takes an AST root node as its input and gets the string representation of the node by calling the visitSpecial function inherited from the AbstractVisitor class.
 After this string representation is collected, it is hashed, and the result of this hash is divided by 1.
-Additionally, the node object itself is hashed and has its result also divided by 1.
-These two hash values are added together to get the vectorized embedding for that node.
+Additionally, the node object is hashed and has its result divided by 1.
+Finally, these two hash values are added together to get the vectorized embedding for that node.
 This generic_visit method also implements recursion.

 TreeNode Class (TreeNode.py): This class defines a node object for the tree.
-On initialisation, it takes an embedding as its parameter, which represents the embedding for that node.
-It implements a function called ‘preOrderTraversal’.
+On initialisation, it takes an embedding as its parameter, representing that node's embedding.
+In addition, it implements a function called ‘preOrderTraversal’.
 This method traverses the tree using Pre-Order Traversal [42] and returns the list of all the nodes in the tree.
 It also uses recursion to avoid making use of nested loops.

 Overall, the flow of data across these classes is demonstrated in fig 4.1 below.